arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 other traitors, and Garza suspects that he is actively assisting them even now.
 She wants Kardan brought in for questioning.
 Travel to Justicar territory, then locate and apprehend Jek Kardan inside the Justicars’ base of operations.
+- Ando Prime was a bigger operation than expected
+- Extraction team was sent but Senate cut off operation
+- Found Karden talking to Imperial officer

 Assault On The Works: Using the Justicars’ data files, you have determined that Jek Kardan is using a rebuilt communications relay down in the Works level of